p0jst/0days.io---old/content/posts/portfolio.md

 draft: false
 ---

 I try to keep this as updated as possible.
-I do tend to take minor certificates here and there i forget to add, but you get the overall picture.
+I do tend to take minor certificates here and there I that forget to add, but you get the overall picture.

 ### Certificates
 2021 April - Security+ -> Currently Studying, exam booked

+<a href="http://example.com/" target="_blank">example</a>

 2021 March - Application of the MITRE ATT&CK Framework [VALIDATE](https://app.cybrary.it/courses/api/certificate/CC-39b948f5-6757-428e-888e-67ab74d193f8/view)